buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 Subsequent times you take this Feat, you can identify a Patron who has the Magic List you previously identified in their Privileged Lists.

-The **second time** you take this Feat, identify two more Cantrips, or if you are a Follower or Devotee, choose a first-level spell from the Patron' \*\*s Privileged List.
-Requirement common Trait with score 3.
+The **second time** you take this Feat, identify two more Cantrips, or, if you are a Follower or Devotee, choose a first-level spell from the Patron' \*\*s Privileged List.
+Requirement: a common Trait with a score of 3.

-The **third time** you take this Feat, identify two more Cantrips, or if you are a Devotee, choose a second-level or lower spell from the Patron' \*\*s Privileged List.
-Requirement common Trait with score 5.
+The **third time** you take this Feat, identify two more Cantrips, or, if you are a Devotee, choose a second-level or lower spell from the Patron' \*\*s Privileged List.
+Requirement: a common Trait with a score of 5.

-The **fourth time** you take this Feat, identify two more Cantrips, or if you are a Devotee, choose a third-level or lower spell from the Patron' \*\*s Privileged List.
-Requirement common Trait with score 9.
+The **fourth time** you take this Feat, identify two more Cantrips, or, if you are a Devotee, choose a third-level or lower spell from the Patron' \*\*s Privileged List.
+Requirement: a common Trait with a score of 9.

 Feats 2, 3, 4 can be taken multiple times.
 First-level and higher spells are cast by paying Magic Points, otherwise they can only be cast once per day.